Springfield, Missouri: Cultural organizations

 The Springfield Art Museum was started by a small group of women, headed by Deborah D. Weisel.
-Within two years of its original founding as an art study club, the museum had been formed and began showing travelling exhibitions from cities like New York and Philadelphia.
+Within two years of its original founding as an art study club, the museum had been formed and began showing traveling exhibitions from cities like New York and Philadelphia.
 In 1948, the museum was handed into the control of the city.
 In 2018, a 30-year plan was revealed with the intent of updating the museum to be comparable to the Nelson-Atkins Museum of Art in Kansas City and Crystal Bridges Museum of American Art in Northwest Arkansas, capitalizing on its central location in the city and adjacent park space.

+The GLO Center is the LGBTQIA+ community center for Springfield and the Ozarks.
+Founded in 1996, it is the oldest operating LGBTQIA+ center in Missouri, and the only of its kind in southwest Missouri.

+OLGA, founded in 2003 is the Ozarks Lesbian and Gay History Archives.
+It is housed at the Missouri State University, Meyer Library, and has oral histories, collections, and records of lived experiences of the LGBTQ population of southwest Missouri and the Ozarks.

 In 1938, a Springfield flag was made official.
 It resembled the flag of St. Louis (which was later replaced by a new flag).
 In 2017, the Springfield Flag Movement proposed a new flag for Springfield, arguing that the current flag is disconnected from modern Springfield culture, as it "doesn't speak to the unique history and identity of Springfield".
 On January 10, 2022, Springfield's city council voted 7–2 in favor of adopting the Springfield Flag Movement's proposed flag as the official city flag.
 The new flag was officially adopted by the city on March 1, 2022.